artkuznetsov101/ocp7/README.md

 # ocp7

-Simple examples I used during the preparation for the exam

-**Oracle Certified Professional, Java SE 7 Programmer**
+Simple examples I used during the preparation for the exam **"Oracle Certified Professional, Java SE 7 Programmer"**

 Covered exam topics with examples: